-Another study found that Lion's Mane could reduce the spread of colon cancer to lungs by nearly 70%.
-A more recent study even found Lion's Mane to be more effective than various traditional cancer treatments at stunting tumor growth in mice.
+Another study found that Lion's Mane could reduce the spread of colon cancer to the lungs by nearly 70%.
+A recent study even found Lion's Mane more effective than traditional cancer treatments at stunting mouse tumor growth.
 This study also found Lion's Mane to have far fewer side effects.

-According to one study, Lion's Mane contains antioxidant and anti-inflammatory compounds that may help reduce the impact of conditions characterized by inflammation and oxidative stress, which includes many chronic conditions.
+According to one study, Lion's Mane contains antioxidant and anti-inflammatory compounds that may help reduce the impact of inflammation and oxidative stress, including many chronic conditions.

 Lion’s mane may also help reduce inflammation linked to obesity, potentially decreasing the risk of chronic illnesses for obese patients.

 More human trials are necessary to determine how these potential benefits may affect humans, but the current evidence looks promising.